BrauCamaH/astro-portfolio/src/pages/blog/getting-started-firebase-emulator.md

 > Java Development Kit 11 or upper.

-Now follow the next instructions to intall the suite.
+Now follow the next instructions to install the suite.

 1. Install Firebase CLI, you will need a version 8.14.0 or superior.